The 1925 A.C. Company stereoview set is one of the more common later issues of stereoscopic cards.

 One, shown here, pictures a Yale baseball player making a sacrifice hit.
 While the card is sometimes described by others as a bunt, the player isn’t in a typical bunting pose.
 Numbered 61 in the set, the exact phrase on the card is also ‘A Sacrifice Hit.’
 Yale did field a team in 1925 but the exact player is not identified.

 The baseball player typically warrants the most attention from collectors but a few others are noteworthy, too.
 No. 52 features an unknown boxer with the caption, ‘A Long Reach.’
+A diving card titled, ‘Ready!
+One, Two’ is featured as card No. 64.
 And while it is not a sports card, No. 51 pictures Charlie Chaplin with the caption, ‘Oh!
 You Lemon Cream Pie.’

 Stereoscopes (sometimes called stereoscopic cards or stereoviews) are cataloged as Q-Cards in the American Card Catalog and typically have two images printed on them.
 When looked at using a viewer, they appear as one three-dimensional image.